 Blue/Gray competitions run throughout both terms of camp, and culminate in one team being named the winner for the summer on the last night of second term in our Banquet ceremonies.
 Startup and Upstart Captains lead their respective teams with pride, passion and, most importantly, a strong sense of sportsmanship.
 They are supported by Blue/Gray Counselor Mentors, who ensure that the program’s events are fun and fair.
 Camper Color Teams participate wholeheartedly in activities such as Swim and Canoe Meets, Rifle, Archery and Tennis matches, relay races, capture the flag, trivia games, and more, and cheer on their team mates when not competing.
 Dating from 1922, the Blue/Gray competition underpins camp values of citizenship, co-operation and sportsmanship, and is one of the most loved traditions at Alleghany!

-Hoppers are 15- and 16-year-old campers who elect to serve as waitresses in the Dining Hall.
+Hoppers are 14- and 15-year-old campers who elect to serve as waitresses in the Dining Hall.
 They dine earlier than the rest of camp so that they may set the tables and serve food to the campers and Counselors.
 The Hopper Program is very popular and Hoppers enjoy working together in the Dining Hall building teamwork and camaraderie.
 Interested campers should submit a request in writing before the summer starts for this role.
 Hoppers earn a small stipend, but may choose to count their hours towards community service.
-The Hoppers are supervised by a Head Hopper, usually a Camp Alleghany Alumna, who ensures they take pride in their work and have a great time.
+The Hoppers are supervised by a Head Hopper, an adult support staff member, who ensures they take pride in their work and have a great time.

 Junior Counselors (JCs)

-Alleghany has a Junior Counselor (JC) training program available to 17-year-old girls who attended camp the previous summer as 16-year-old Upstart campers.
+Alleghany has a Junior Counselor (JC) training program available to 17-year-old girls who attended camp the previous summer as 16-year-olds in the Leaders-In-Training Program.
 Prospective JCs must apply to be accepted into the program.
 JCs, whose color is purple, are responsible for a tent of campers and teach three activity periods a day.
 They spend their fourth activity period in JC Training with their JC Mom (an experienced Counselor position), which is designed to support them through their first summer as counselors.
 They also experience some fun rituals and an initiation that is much-anticipated and enjoyed by all involved.
 At the end of summer, JCs graduate into full-fledged counselors and Tinges (the pink-and-purple-hued color of Counselors who came through the JC Program).